National Museum of Nature and Science in Tokyo

 The blue whale outside the museum.

-In Ueno is the National Museum of Nature and Science.
-It is another popular place in Tokyo.
-Many of the exhibits date from pre-Meiji Japan.
+The National Museum of Nature and Science is in Ueno.
+It is another popular family place in Tokyo.
+There are tens of thousands of exhibits dating from the prehistoric to the modern period.
+Many are from from pre-Meiji Japan.
 And it is the resting place of a well-known Tokyoite!
 On top of that, it has a secret photo spot.

 Anyway, let’s move to the exhibits of the National Museum of Nature and Science.
 There are two areas for them, the Japan and Global galleries.
 They are pretty big and will take a long time to walk through.

 Then there is the Japan gallery.
 It takes up three floors.
 Inside are exhibits of natural history, science, and technology.
-There are species that have lived and died in the archipelago.
+It has species that have lived and died in the archipelago.
 There are also some of the technologies man created to observe nature.
-Some of the exhibits include early telescopes, globes, clocks, and seismographs.
+Some exhibits include early telescopes, globes, clocks, and seismographs.

 Hachiko stuffed dog